charles-m-doan/distinction-space/content/Supportive/On_Computation_and_Methodology.md

 Many computational approaches rely on **generativity**: the idea that explanation consists in showing how complex structure is produced from simpler rules.

-Within MAF, a distinction is enforced:
+Within DC, a distinction is enforced:

 * Generative accounts are legitimate within abstraction layers.
 * They become illicit when promoted to explanations of why admissibility itself obtains.